Blaxline/.github/profile/README.md

 ## How we work

-We start with the business, not with a feature list.
+We start with the operation, not with a feature list.

 ### Understand

-We map how the operation actually works: people, systems, data, rules, decisions, exceptions and friction.
+We map the real workflow: goals, people, systems, data, rules, decisions, exceptions and failure points.

-### Decide

-We determine whether custom software is genuinely the right answer and define the smallest valuable production scope.

 ### Build

-We turn the operation into reliable software designed for real production use, not just for delivery.
+When custom software has earned its place, we turn that workflow into a production system: reusable platform capabilities beneath, business-specific logic and interfaces above.

+### Operate
+We run the system responsibly within an agreed service scope: infrastructure, monitoring, continuity, security maintenance and support.

+### Observe
+We learn from real usage: friction, exceptions, business events and changing requirements.

 ### Evolve

-We operate, observe and improve the system as the business changes.
+We adapt and extend the system as the business changes.

+> The software is not the project.
+The continuing relationship between the company and its software is the product.

 ---